-Family and friends abandoned him, the pain of which is manifest in his sermon “The Parting of Friends”.
-He wasn’t always warmly welcomed by Catholics either.
+Family and friends abandoned him, the pain of which manifests in his sermon “The Parting of Friends.”
+He wasn’t always warmly welcomed by Catholics, either.
 Newman found himself in the humiliating position of being one of the most accomplished and esteemed religious thinkers of his day and yet “remarkably ignorant at the time of his conversion of the concrete system of Catholicism as it had developed through the middle ages and since the Council of Trent” (Newman and Conversion, edited by Ian Ker, 42)

 To make matters worse, Newman experienced a series of trials and personal failures, including a failed experiment as the founder of a Catholic university in Dublin and a papal rebuke while serving as the editor of The Rambler.
-It is no wonder that he remarked in a letter of 1882:
+He remarked in a letter of 1882:

 “The rule of God’s providence is that we should succeed by failure.”

-Thus, when in 1879 he was made a cardinal by Pope Leo XIII, he admitted in his acceptance speech that “such an elevation had never come into my thoughts, and seemed to be out of keeping with all my antecedents.” (“Biglietto Speech“.)
+Thus, when made a cardinal by Pope Leo XIII in 1879, Newman admitted in his acceptance speech that “such an elevation had never come into my thoughts, and seemed to be out of keeping with all my antecedents” (Biglietto Speech).

 The Essence of His Life’s Work: Resisting Liberalism

-In the same speech, Newman explained the essence of his life’s work this way:
+In the same speech, Newman explained the essence of his life’s work: